GateRiskWatcher/Crypto_Trading_Bot/README_EN.md

-# GateRiskWatcher — Gate.io USDT Perpetuals Read-Only Risk Sentinel
+# GateRiskWatcher —  Read-Only Risk Sentinel

 > Uses **read-only** API keys only; placing/closing/adjusting orders is physically impossible.
 > All alerts, toasts, and sounds are generated locally.